 I have to quit making it about the weight loss!

-But the real culprit is the obsession.
+but the real culprit is the obsession.

 Get rid of the food obsession, the weight loss will follow.

-- You know what it’s like to trade a food obsession for a diet pill obsession (perhaps you think that’s the only way you can lose weight)...
+Some of you reading this really, truly understand what I am saying.
+You know the heartbreak of obesity, obsession, and addiction.You know what it’s like to trade a food obsession for a diet pill obsession (perhaps you think that’s the only way you can lose weight)...